hookedjs/eusy/README.md

 # EUSY: Expo Universal Starter

-A low-config, low-bloat starter/boilerplate for a universal expo-cli.
+A low-config, low-bloat, moderately opinionated starter/boilerplate for a universal web+mobile app built upon the managed Expo-CLI workflow.
 It comes with and demonstrates many commonly used UX patterns.
 All that with exceptional hot-reload support and < 150kb bundle.

 For this app, universal means the app works on every device that Expo supports: Web, IOS, and Android.